On the origin of multifrequency temporal and spectral variability in Ton 599: Multiwavelength Observations and Data Analysis

 \subsection{Swift-XRT/UVOT}

-Neil Gehrels Swift Observatory is a space-based observatory launched by NASA in 2004 to catch the brightest gamma-ray bursts (GRBs).
-It consists of three main telescopes namely: X-ray Telescope (XRT), Ultra-violet and Optical Telescope (UVOT), and Burst Alert Telescope (BAT).
+Neil Gehrels Swift Observatory is a space-based observatory launched by NASA in 2004 to catch the brightest gamma-ray bursts (GRBs) in the sky.
+It consists of three main telescopes, namely: X-ray Telescope (XRT), Ultra-violet and Optical Telescope (UVOT), and Burst Alert Telescope (BAT).
 XRT and BAT are X-ray telescopes working in the energy range 0.3-10 (soft) keV and 3-150 (hard) keV, respectively.
-Most of the bright Fermi blazars detected in gamma-ray have been monitored with the Swift\footnote{\url{https://www.swift.psu.edu/monitoring/}}.
+Most of the bright Fermi blazars detected in gamma rays have been monitored with the Swift\footnote{\url{https://www.swift.psu.edu/monitoring/}}.
 The advantage of Swift is that it can provide simultaneous observations of any object in soft and hard X-ray along with optical-UV.
 Particularly, the simultaneous observations across the wavebands are important in order to understand the physical mechanism producing occasional broadband spectacular flares in blazars.
-Blazar Ton 599 is observed with Swift on multiple occasions during the gamma-ray flaring as well as non-flaring states.
-We have analyzed all the swift observations available between May 2020 to September 2024.
+Blazar Ton 599 has been observed with Swift on multiple occasions during the gamma-ray flaring as well as non-flaring states.
+We have analysed all the swift observations available between May 2020 to September 2024.
 We present the outcome in this paper (see Table 1).